Robust Supply Chain Networks with Monte Carlo Simulation

 By looking at the utilization rates, you can easily guess that your current footprint will not be able to adapt to this surge of demand.

-We cannot rely on a single solution and expect that our network will absorb the demand throughout the year.
+We cannot rely on a single solution and expect our network to absorb the demand throughout the year.

 Usually, these parameters are calculated based on the yearly average of the sales.